NLESC-JCER/run-cpp-on-web/js-plot/README.md

 The root finding algorithm tries to find the x where y is zero.
 So let's plot the iteration index against the y found in each iteration to see how quickly it converged to an answer.

-The specification is constructed out the following blocks
+The Vega-Lite specification is constructed out of the following blocks

 * data, the iterations we want to plot as an array of iteration objects
 * mark, for line plot use [line](https://vega.github.io/vega-lite/docs/line.html) marker